Chinese Car Brands

 Yema Logo

 The Chinese brand of cars and buses, Yema, has existed since 2002.
-It belongs to Sichuan Yema Automobile Co., Ltd., which was founded in the 1980s but only started producing cars in 1994.
-More recently, the company, along with its brands, acquired the privately held Levdeo Corporation.
+It belongs to Sichuan Yema Automobile Co., Ltd., founded in the 1980s but started producing cars in 1994.
+More recently, the company and its brands acquired the privately held Levdeo Corporation.
 Since then, gasoline-powered Yema cars began to acquire electric counterparts – more than 40 variants in total.

 Hanteng Autos